ibrahimaji/new-blog/src/content/posts/2-first-trail.md

 draft: false
 ---

-I always wanted to try trail running, but I'm too lazy to trail running alone.
-After my friend invited me to trail running, I directly accept it.
+Trail running has alwas been on my bucket list, but the thought of venturing into the wild alone kept me from trying.
+That all changed when a friend invited me to join a trail run.
+Without hesitation, I said yes-- finally, my chance to experience the thrill of trail running had arrived!

 ## The Plan

 ![Alt text](/images/posts/2-starting-point.jpg "Starting Point")

-Our planning is go to Puncak Welirang with estimated 10 km from start position.
-I bring myself light running vest, 2 boiled eggs, 2 energy gel, and 3 soft flask with mineral water.
-I don't have any trail running shoes, so I use my cheap running shoes.
+Our destination was Puncak Welirang, approximately 10 kilometers from our starting point.
+I packed light, carrying a running vest filled with essentials: two boiled eggs, two energy gels, and three soft flasks of mineral water.
+Unfortunately, I didn't have trail running shoes, so I made do with my trusty (and cheap) road running shoes.

 ## The Run

 ![Alt text](/images/posts/2-with-yudho.jpg "Run with View")

-I thought this is not a trail run, just a ordinary hiking because we are not running at all!
-Me and my 3 friends have different background.
-My 2 friends is 3 times to go there, so it is not difficult for them.
-I myself never go there, but with my running experience I can keep up with my 2 friends.
-My 1 friend was very struggling because he hasn't prepared well especially for physical condition.
-So we frequently stopped.
-At a checkpoint, we agreed to go down again and not continue to the summit.
-Not only because my friend condition, but also the weather is likely to be rain.
+As we began, I quickly realized this wasn't going to be the trail run I had imagined--it felt more like a hike!
+The uneven terrain, steep climbs, and loose rocks slowed us down significantly.
+Our group of four had varying levels of experience.
+Two of my friends had already completed this trail multiple times, so they handled it with ease.
+With my running background, I managed to keep pace with them.
+However, one friend struggled from the start; his lack of preparation--especially in terms of physical conditioning--made the journey challenging for him.
+We took frequent breaks to accommodate our slower friend, which gave us time to enjoy the stunning views and catch our breath.
+But as we reached a checkpoint, dark clouds began gathering overhead.
+With the likelihood of rain and our friend's condition in mind, we decided to call it a day and head back down.
+The summit would have to wait for another time.

-## Conclusion
+## Lessons Learned

 ![Alt text](/images/posts/2-coros.jpg "Coros App")

-Trail running preparation is needed more than regular running.
-I need to have more food and drink preparation as well as physic preparation.
-We will back strong to conquer the summit!
+This experience taught me that trail running demands a whole new level of preparation compared to regular runs.
+Here are a few key takeaways for next time:

+1. **Proper Gear Matters** : Investing in trail running shoes is non-negotiable--they provide better grip and stability on rough terrain.
+2. **Nutrition and Hydration** : Two boiled eggs and two gels weren't enough.
+I'll pack more food and drinks for longer outings.
+3. **Physical Readiness** : Building endurance and strength specifically for trail running is crucial.
+Uneven terrain requires muscles and stamina that road running doesn't fully prepare you for.
+4. **Weather Awareness** : Alwas check the forecast and plan ccordingly.

+While we didn't conquer Puncak Welirang this time, the experience left me feeling motivated and eager to try again.
+Next time, we'll return stronger, better prepared, and ready to reach the summit!